 There are 3 main organizations which give out sports scholarships in the United States: the NCAA, NAIA and NJCAA.
 Each organization has its own rules about eligibility.
-For example, you are required to take certain types of classes in order to be eligible to play with the NCAA.
+For example, you will need to take certain types of classes in order to be eligible to play with the NCAA.
 You wouldn’t want to get halfway through your senior year only to realize you are missing vital classes!
 There are also rules about your grades, so you may need to improve your grades in order to be eligible for a scholarship.

 4. Make a Recruiting Packet